transferwise/pipelinewise/dev-project/README.md

 2 pipeline(s)
 ```

-**Note**: To configure the list of tables to replicate, replication methods, load time transformations, etc.,
+**Note**: To configure the list of tables to reproduce, reproduction methods, load time transformations, etc.,
 edit the YAML files in the `dev-project` directory.
 Don't forget to re-import the project with
 `pipelinewise import --dir dev-project` when making changes in the YAML files.

-To start replicating data from source MariaDB to target Postgres DWH:
+To start reproducing data from source MariaDB to target Postgres DWH:

 ```sh
 $ pipelinewise run_tap --tap mariadb_db --target postgres_dwh